carpentries/amy/docs/users_guide/admin_index.md

 Regardless of how events are created, adding the people associated with each event can not easily be automated.
 [Name matching is hard](http://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/).

 People can be associated with events one by one or as a bulk upload.
 The person must already [be in AMY](#adding-a-new-person) before assigning them to a role at an event.
+If an Instructor is assigned via the Instructor Recruitment process, the Instructor role is automatically assigned.

 #### Assigning People to Events, One by One